Keynotes • March 23, 2018

 So the argument is, “It’s better to not live than to live.”
 If God humanely makes them disappear.
 The assumption is that it’s better to not live than to live.
 And then the C.S Lewis argument is, “Better for whom?
 If the thing isn’t around anymore, it’s not better for that because it’s not there.
 Who is it better to not exist?
 There is no subject for it to be better for.”

-That’s the argument, it’s better to exist at all than not to exist at all even if it’s suffering.
+That’s the argument, it’s better to exist than not to exist at all even if it’s suffering.
 One of the professors said to me, “I can imagine many instances in which it would be better not to exist than to exist.”
 And I was just locked in to that logical argument that the Christian was using, C.S Lewis was using, that it would be better to exist and suffer than to not exist at all because at least you exist.

 It’s sort of like that idea.
 Why didn’t God just stop it from happening and just snuff them out?
 It would’ve been better, and now I have to concede that that is a good point.
 So the existential argument is like, “What is the point?”